• Home

 • Alert: Join AFSCME Local 2830 for the "Happy Hour Organizing Event" on Thursday, May 1, 2025, from 7:00-8:00 pm (EST).
 Local 2830 officers will discuss how OJP Bargaining Union Employees can roll up their sleeves and join the fight for our labor rights.
 The Event will also include status updates on AFSCME International's litigation and organizing efforts.
 Click here to register.

 • AFSCME International advised Locals that they are working on an alternative electronic dues system.
 More information is forthcoming.
 OJP also advised that they will no longer collectively bargain with the AFSCME Local 2830.
-We advised employees that we would continue representing them and would file other formal actions.
+We advised employees that we would continue representing them and file other formal actions.

 Latest News and Alerts